ronaldndirangu/shopping-summary/README.md

-# Shopping summary react app
+# Shopping Summary Application
-This is a react-redux shopping summary application that uses react-bootstrap for the UI.
+This is a shopping summary react application using redux for state management and react-bootstrap for the UI.

 #### Running the app
 ```